Democratic President Lyndon B. Johnson – “The Great Society”

 It is well-established that the US government—especially when under the influence of Republicans—responds to the wealthy and powerful and is deaf to the concerns of ordinary citizens.
 Once you understand this basic principle it is easy to see why an office dedicated to a government’s response to a pandemic—which benefits all of us and not only the wealthy—wouldn’t be backed to the extent that issues only affecting the wealthy would.
 Why, for instance, have Republicans have done everything possible to subvert and dismantle the ACA, which helps ordinary citizens gain quality health care?
 Because insurance companies and pharmaceutical companies profit from the current system.

-The reason for all this is that a Republican Party-led government simply doesn’t care much about ordinary citizens, unless doing so helps them maintain power or they find that their own interests converge with those of the masses.
+The reason for all this is that a Republican Party-led government simply doesn’t care much about ordinary citizens unless doing so helps them maintain their power or they find that their own interests converge with those of the masses.
 (Given the present pandemic, they may now be discovering that it is in their interest to make sure others have access to health care, aren’t infected, stay home from work, receive sick pay, etc. That we really are all in this together.)
 But generally, they respond almost exclusively to the wealthy wanting tax cuts, the military-industrial complex wanting profitable contracts, corporations wanting to eviscerate the environmental protection, etc.

 This is so obvious it hardly needs to be stated.
 (Yes, Democrats also fall victim to their corporate overseers but not to the extent that Republicans do.
 To claim otherwise commits the fallacy of false equivalence.)
 Republicans will sacrifice anything—including the health and safety of their citizens—to appease their wealthy and corporate masters with tax cuts and other favors.
 The Democrats try to get the people affordable health care, a living wage, a clean environment, etc. (The historian Thomas Frank explained much of this years ago in What’s the Matter with Kansas?)